JerMej1s/tic_tac_toe_challenge/README.md

 ## Game Board 🔢

 The game board is a `list` of nine elements, each representing a cell on the board.
 When the board is initialized, each element is set to a string representation of its corresponding cell number, 1-9.
-During play, the elements are replaced with a player's symbols, `X` or `O`.
+During play, the elements may be replaced with a player's symbol, `X` or `O`.

 ## Win Probability 🎲